eugs/simple_load/README.md

 ## Installation
 Clone this repo and use npm to install all dependencies

-You should have at lease Node.js (8 version or higher)
+You should have at least Node.js (ver 8 or higher)

 <pre>
 npm install